valentynkt/BackendGarden/content/notes/Favor Composition Over Inheritance.md

 ## Overview

-"Favor Composition Over Inheritance" is a design principle in object-oriented programming that emphasizes the use of composition to combine behaviors at runtime rather than [[inheritance]] hierarchies, which can be rigid and less modular.
+"Favor Composition Over Inheritance" is a design principle in object-oriented programming that emphasizes the use of [[Composition relationships]] to combine behaviors at runtime rather than [[inheritance]] hierarchies, which can be rigid and less modular.

 > [!abstract]
 > This principle is pivotal in creating flexible software structures where objects are composed of other objects with specific behaviors, allowing for easy behavior exchange and extension without altering the object's source code.